Want happy and healthy chickens?

 Chicken Coops from Hen House Collection

-Turning a shed into a chicken coop may be a very rewarding job for you and your chickens.
+Turning a shed like a prefab mini barn into a chicken coop may be a very rewarding job for you and your chickens.
 Following the steps listed above will help you create a coop that is healthy and fitting for your birds.
 But If you have decided that you would rather use your shed for something else or would like to consider buying a coop made for your chickens, Hen House Collection has a large selection of customizable coops.
 Our prefab chicken coops and A-Frame Chicken Coops, to name a few, come in a variety of colors and can be styled and customized to fit your needs!
 Check out our coops and see what you can do for your hens!